Vegetarian's Japan Guide

 Speaking of plum blossoms in Japan, many Japanese would think of Sugawara no Michizane (菅原道真).
-The famous scholar from the Heian period (794 – 1185) is known for his love towards the plum blossoms.
-So, most, if not all, of the Tenmangū shrines in Japan have plums planted.
+The famous scholar from the Heian period (794 – 1185) is known for his love towards plum blossoms.
+Therefore, most, if not all, of the Tenmangū shrines in Japan have plums planted.
 The Tsunashiki Tenmangū (綱敷天満宮) in Kobe isn’t an exception.
-You can find around 120 plums of 30 varieties in the precinct.
+You can find around 120 plums of 30 varieties in the precinct!

 Tsunashiki Tenmangū’s Plum Blossoms